Who can I contact if I need help choosing courses?

 Your course location will appear in your registration confirmation email.

-Please visit the campus map to find out exactly how to get to your course.
+campus map to find out exactly how to get to your course.

 Some of the courses are offered to students in Divisions 1, 2, 3, or 4.
 How do I find out which Division I'm in?